What is the difference between a headshot and a portrait?

 This one’s a bit like asking ‘how long is a piece of string’?
 Client’s who are new to the industry may ask this question as a way of comparing value between photographers, however in actual fact, it has little relevance.
 The reason for this is because you are commissioning a photographer to produce a finished result.
 The time taken to produce that result will vary depending on the way in which the photographer works.
-This often leads to confusion amongst clients who are new to the industry, as they may think, for example that if two photographers are charging the same rate, and one offers a longer session time that the later is better value for money.
-In this situation, the photographer offing the longer session may not be as experienced, meaning they may need to take a lot more photos in order to get one that is reasonable - while the experienced one can nail the assignment in half the time.
-Valuing photography based on time in this example would be like paying more for inefficiency.
+This often leads to confusion, as some clients may think for example that if two photographers are charging the same rate, and one offers a longer session time that the later is better value for money.
+In this situation, the photographer offing the longer session may not be as experienced, meaning they may need to take a lot more photos in order to get one that is reasonable - while the experienced one can nail the assignment in half the time and produce a higher ratio of usable shots.
+Valuing photography based on time in this example would kind of be like paying more for inefficiency.

 Looking through my own portfolio of work, some of my favourite images are from assignments where I have literally had a few minutes with my subject.
 Limited time ends up being very normal when working with time poor subjects such as celebrities and corporates.
 Having come from a film and television background, thinking fast and working under pressure is simply drilled into you if you want to survive as a unit stills photographer.
 After a while, I found I actually worked better with a bit of adrenaline flowing through my veins.
 The key factor is good pre-production.
 Knowing your light sources, your environment and having a good backup plan should it all fall apart on the day.